Mini-Mental State Examination (MMSE)

 How is the MMSE scored?

 The top score for the MMSE is 30.
-A score of 25 or higher is said to be normal.
-A score of below 24 could mean cognitive impairment.
+A score of 25 or higher is said to be likely normal.
+A score below 24 could mean cognitive impairment.

 What are the limitations of the MMSE?

-There are limitations to the MMSE.
+An MMSE is just one way you can be tested for your mental ability.
 By itself, the MMSE test does not mean that you have a problem with your mental ability.
-Your doctor or healthcare professional will look at all your other health results.
+Your doctor or healthcare professional will look at your MMSE results along with all your other health results.

 A low score does not always mean that you have dementia.
 Low scores can also be caused by: